Neurodiverse Communication

 Literal

-Open ended questions, such as, “how was your day” can be tricky for literal communicators.
-Try asking yes/no or “WH” questions (who, what, where, when or why) instead, for example, “where did you go?”
+Open ended questions, such as, 'how was your day' can be tricky for literal communicators.
+Try asking yes or no or 'WH' questions (who, what, where, when or why) instead, for example, 'where did you go?'

 Proximity

-Sensory processing differences changes the way autistic people move, use body posture or how close they like to be in an interaction with another.
+Sensory processing differences change the way neurodivergent people move, use body posture, or how close they like to be in an interaction with another.

 Direct